GSA/digitalgov.gov/content/events/2020/08/2020-08-11-plain-language-basics-online-class.md

 ---

 U.S. government agencies are required to communicate in plain language.
-How do federal employees learn how to do that?
-The [Plain Language Action and Information Network](https://www.plainlanguage.gov/) (PLAIN) offers free opporuntity to federal agencies; this three-hour online workshop through Digital.gov explains how to write in plain language.
+This three-hour online workshop by the [Plain Language Action and Information Network](https://www.plainlanguage.gov/) (PLAIN) through Digital.gov explains how to write in plain language.

 We’ll cover the following: